jpdias/acteam-software-dev-lab-project-feup/README.md

 ```

-### How do I get set up? ###
+### How do I run the testes? ###

-* To run the tests, initiate the server first on a console, then in another console in the same path run
+* Initiate the server first on a console, then in another console with the same path, run
 ```
 #!cmd